Probabilistic and analytical properties of the last passage percolation constant in a weighted random directed graph: Additional remarks

+where $C_p(\cdot)$ is as in Theorem \ref{thmx}.
+The claim then follows from Theorems \ref{thmdiffcrit} and \ref{thmcrit}.
 If $Q$ has positive mass on the negative real numbers then the behaviour is more involved and may lead to studying completely different situations.
 For example, if $Q$ is supported on $(-\infty,0)$, then, switching the signs, the maximization problem is transformed into a minimization one.
 To analyse the latter, a different technique is required.
 One may introduce further weights on vertices like in \cite{FK18} and/or like in \cite{DFK12} and analyse similar (non)differentiability questions.
 These extensions may lead to a new interesting direction of research with many open problems.
 Another direction would be to study further analytical problems of $C(F_x)$, like existence of further derivatives in the case where $Q$ is a continuous distribution.
 Another direction would be to study properties of $C(F_{\theta})$ as a function of two-dimensional parameter $\theta = (x,p)$.